JSheare/Weather_Scraper/README.md

 # Weather_Scraper
 Python module with functions that get weather info from the web and look for conditions that indicate TGFs.

+Note - the following python packages are required for the module to function properly:
+- Pandas
+- lxml
+- Selenium

 There are two main functions in the module: get_weather and scrape_weather.

 get_weather: <br />